-The Public Accounts Committee which examines the value for money of Government projects, programmes and service delivery, published recently a report regarding its “Gambling regulation: problem gambling and protecting vulnerable people” ongoing inquiry.
+The Public Accounts Committee which examines the value for money of Government projects, programs, and service delivery, published recently a report regarding its “Gambling regulation: problem gambling and protecting vulnerable people” ongoing inquiry.
 The Committee exposed the glaring deficiencies of the UK Gambling Commission (GC) and the Department for Digital, Culture, Media & Sport (DCMS) to ensure adequate consumer protection to estimated nearly 400,000 gambling addicts in the country, as well as another 1.8 million people at risk.

 The Committee outlined the Government’s poor understanding of gambling problems and their consequences, compared to other public health issues.
 The Department underestimated the scale of gambling harm despite evidence from the Commission’s reports.
 Instead of using perspectives from people with lived gambling harm experience, the Commission relies on independent research.